AstroMined/debtonator/docs/adr/backend/015-default-uncategorized-category.md

 4. The approach better aligns with our architecture principles from ADR-012

 This refactoring did not change the core decision about default categories, only improved the implementation approach.

+## Implementation Note (Added 2025-04-02)

+We encountered circular references in the model layer similar to those previously resolved in the schema layer.
+This occurred during database initialization when attempting to create the default category.
+We resolved this by implementing two architectural patterns together:

+1. **String References & Central Registration** (model layer):
+   - Used string references in all model relationships (e.g., `relationship("Category")` instead of importing directly)
+   - Created proper model registration in `src/models/__init__.py` to import all models in dependency order
+   - This solved circular imports between model files at definition time

+2. **Repository-Based System Initialization** (service layer):
+   - Created a dedicated service for system initialization (`src/services/system_initialization.py`)
+   - Moved default category creation to a service that uses the repository layer
+   - Leveraged the existing `CategoryRepository.get_default_category_id()` which already handled this logic
+   - This maintains architectural consistency by using repositories for all data access

+This approach solves both circular references while adhering to our architectural principles:
+1. Keeps all data access through the repository layer
+2. Creates cleaner separation of concerns
+3. Uses existing repository methods
+4. Maintains schema-related functionality in model layer
+5. Adheres to proper dependency injection

+The resulting implementation is more maintainable and eliminates circular dependency issues across both model and schema layers.